FabiaSc/Pattern-Recognition/README.md

 ![RBF confusion](results-SVM/confusion_rbf_final.png)

 **Notes.**
-- Linear SVM improves as `alpha` increases within the tested range (weaker regularization).
+- In our CV results for the linear SVM, mean accuracy increased with larger `alpha` within the tested range.
-- For RBF, `gamma='scale'` clearly dominates fixed `gamma` values; higher `C` helps within the explored grid.
+- In our CV results for the RBF SVM, configurations with `gamma='scale'` obtained higher mean accuracy than the fixed `gamma` values considered; within the explored grid, larger `C` values were associated with higher mean accuracy.

 ### Multilayer Perceptron (MLP)
 #### Hyperparameter grid (train/val)